marc-ortuno/VOPEC/README.md

 # VOPEC - Vocal Percussion Classification for Real Time Context

-A Python prototype capable of classifying a stream of vocalized percussion (beatbox) in real-time.
+A prototype ready to classify an input stream of vocalized percussion in real-time.

 # Usage